munificent/craftinginterpreters/book/scanning-on-demand.md

 ^code keyword-t (1 before, 1 after)

 That's it.
 A couple of nested `switch` statements.
-Not only is this code <span name="short">short</span>, but it's very very fast.
+Not only is this code <span name="short">short</span>, but it's very, very fast.
 It does the minimum amount of work required to detect a keyword, and bails out as soon as it can tell the identifier will not be a reserved one.